This page is an addendum to the General Team Building Guide by takaminacchan. It was written by eclogia and details the arena as a system.

 - The newly released heroes

-- Two of the free rotation units in a set pattern
+- Two of the free rotation units (the daily special maps) in a set pattern

 - One of the starter heroes in a set pattern